 The initial evaluation results were presented to the M E C P at a pre-consultation meeting in August 2021 for information purposes and the intention is to meet again after the Study is presented to Council.
 On November 8, 2021, the preliminary results were presented to the Waste Management Committee and interested members of the Fenelon and Lindsay Ops Public Review Committees.
-After some discussion, the Waste Management Committee voted to receive the presentation of preliminary results.
+After some discussion, the Waste Management Committee to presentation of preliminary results.